Hugh George de Willmott Newman

 Hugh George de Willmott Newman (17 January 1905 – 28 February 1979) was an Independent Catholic or independent Old Catholic bishop.
 He was known religiously as Mar Georgius I and bore the titles, among others, of Patriarch of Glastonbury, Catholicos of the West, and sixth British Patriarch.
 He was the head of the Catholicate of the West from when he became a bishop, in 1944, until his death in 1979.

-Newman was first consecrated bishop by William Bernard Crow, the leader of the Order of Holy Wisdom, in 1944.
-Willmott Newman is notable for having subsequently undergone numerous ceremonies of reconsecration, thereby laying claim to numerous different lines of historic apostolic succession.
+Newman was first consecrated bishop by occultist William Bernard Crow—the leader of the Order of Holy Wisdom—in 1944.
+Willmott Newman is notable for having subsequently undergone numerous ceremonies of conditional consecration, thereby laying claim to numerous different lines of historic apostolic succession.
 Over a ten-year period between 1944 and 1955, there were nine (or ten) ceremonies in each of which Newman and another bishop would reconsecrate each other to give each the other's lines of apostolic succession.

 Biography

 Early life

 Hugh George de Willmott Newman was born at Forest Gate, London, on 17 January 1905.
 He was baptized in the Catholic Apostolic Church in Hackney.
 His father and grandfather both had served as deacons in the Catholic Apostolic Church.
 From 7 to 30, Newman was an acolyte in the Catholic Apostolic Church.

 In 1937 he married Lola Ina del Carpio Barnardo, great-niece of Thomas Barnardo, at the Catholic Apostolic Church in Maida Hill.
 Thereafter, he became general manager of the National Association of Cycle Traders and Repairers, a trade association of employers.
 He also edited the association's magazine, The National Journal.